 Are the streets safe in Kathmandu?

 Kathmandu is normally safe.
 You need to remain cautious with the people who try to sell you many things.
 All you need to do is avoid them saying ‘no-thanks’.
 You also need to be careful about the traffics in the narrow streets.
-We advise you to deposit the valuables at the hotel if it is going to be late evening.
+Therefore, we advise you to deposit the valuables at hotel if it is going to be late evening.

 Is nightlife safe in Kathmandu?

 Nightlife couldn’t become the part of life of the people here fully, so early back is important and safe.

 Road travel is a must for some destinations like Dhunche for Langtang and Jiri for Everest trekking.
 However, the main tourist cities like Pokhara, Chitwan and Lumbini have connection of good roads and comfortable tourist buses.
 Tourist buses are generally safer than other buses.
 You can also hire a private vehicle or fly apparently.

 Do I need to inform about my travel to my embassy in Nepal?

 It is strongly advisable to inform your diplomatic office in Kathmandu about your travel plans in Nepal and who you are going with.
 Their roles will be vital to contact your families in case of any emergencies.